 - $25,000 for property damage

-So, let’s you’re driving over the speed limit and another driver pulls out in front of you, causing a car accident.
+Let’s suppose you’re driving over the speed limit and another driver pulls out in front of you, causing a car accident.
 The insurance company and their attorneys may try to claim that your speeding contributed to the accident, even if the contribution was tiny.
 If they succeed, you’ll lose your right to compensation.
-However, the insurance company has the burden of proof on this issue, so they need to have a somewhat legitimate claim that your fault was a cause of the crash.
+However, the insurance company has the burden of proof on this issue, and they need to have a legitimate claim that your fault was a cause of the crash.

 Only three other states and the District of Columbia use this system, which is very unfair to injured victims.
 When you file a personal injury claim in a state that applies contributory negligence laws, you may have two burdens of proof on you.